oldsspecial/super-sniffle/.memory-bank/progress.md

 ## What's In Progress
 (No active development items at the moment)

-## Current Status: OPTIONAL MATCH Implemented! ✅
+## Current Status: UNWIND Implemented! ✅

 **Recent Achievements**:
 1. Implemented OPTIONAL MATCH clause with comprehensive tests